-Since the group overlaps another component that does not belong in the group (show above), I wish to change the shape of the colored area.
+Since the group overlaps another component that does not belong in the group (shown above), I wish to change the shape of the colored area.
 Clicking twice on the purple region changes its display:

-Right clicking the colored region of the group brings up some more preferences, such as color:
+Right-clicking the colored region of the group brings up some more preferences, such as color:

 This way, I can identify any kind of components or scripts that I wish to group easily.
-In this case, I have grouped all the move components and their respective motion inputs.
+In this case, I have grouped all the "Move" components and their respective motion inputs.

 Connect the Line to the newly created Move for the following-

 There are many ways to create Surfaces from Curves.
-In this case, the Primitive category contains mostly 3D geometry, however the Freeform category contains many surface components generated from curves.
+In this case, the Primitive category contains mostly 3D geometry, however, the Freeform category contains many surface components generated from curves.
 Hovering the mouse over the components in the Menu shows the component name, as well as a short description which typically clues the result and the necessary input data.

 Once you get more comfortable with the program, you should be able to create the necessary input data from the Analysis categories if they are not already present in your script.